Shaaali/identity-apps/docs/guides/conditional-auth/user-age-based-template.md

         <tbody>
             <tr>
                 <td>ageLimit</td>
-                <td>Minimum age required for the user to log in to the application.</td>
+                <td>Minimum age required for the user to sign in to the application.</td>
             </tr>
             <tr>
                 <td>errorPage</td>